ski11io/kumquat/README.md

 ## Vagrant dev box

-**WARNING: still in developement, atm full functionality is partially not available.
+**WARNING: still in developement, atm functionality is partially not available.
 See bug issues for details.**

 Tested with